hapijs/hapi/docs/Reference.md

   [`server.auth()`](#serverauthname-options).

 - <a name="server.config.cache"></a>`cache` - determines the type of server-side cache used.
 Every server includes a cache for storing and reusing request responses and helper results.
-By default a simple memory-based cache is used which has very limited capacity and is not suitable for production environments.
-In addition to the memory cache, a Redis-based or a MongoDB-based cache can be configured.
+By default a simple memory-based cache is used which has limited capacity and limited production environment suitability.
+  In addition to the memory cache, a Redis, MongoDB, or Memcache cache can be configured.
 Actual caching is only utilized if routes, helpers, and plugins are explicitly configured to store their state in the cache.
 The server cache configuration only defines the store itself.
-The
-  `cache` options are described in the [**catbox** module documentation](https://github.com/spumko/catbox#client).
+The value can be a string with the cache engine name (using the defaults for that engine type), an object with the cache options, or an array of cache options.
+The cache options are described in the [**catbox** module documentation](https://github.com/spumko/catbox#client).
+When an array of options is provided, multiple cache connections are established and each array item (except one) must include an additional option:
+    - `name` - an identifier used later when provisioning or configuring caching for routes, helpers, or plugins.
+Each connection name must be unique.
+A single item may omit the `name` option which defines the default cache.
+If every connection includes a `name`, a default memory cache is provisions as well as the default.

 - `cors` - the [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows browsers to make cross-origin API calls.
 CORS is required by web applications running inside a browser which are loaded from a different domain than the API server.
 CORS headers are disabled by